LucidIndian/LucidIndian/README.md

 - 🌱 I’m currently learning Ruby on Rails, Hotwire, Javascript
 - 👯 I’m looking to collaborate on customer service or Rails stuff
 - 🤔 I’m looking for help with writing better code
-- 💬 Ask me about fitness, gardening, and Dragon Ball Z
+- 💬 Ask me about exercise science, gardening, and Dragon Ball Z
 - 📫 How to reach me: @tyghwlaters on X
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I play the 5-string bango! 🪕